serizba/SfM-TTR/README.md

 This code is provided with the nested repositories of [AdaBins](https://github.com/shariqfarooq123/AdaBins), [ManyDepth](https://github.com/nianticlabs/manydepth), [CADepth](https://github.com/kamiLight/CADepth-master) and [DIFFNet](https://github.com/brandleyzhou/DIFFNet).

-Although the code for these models is included, you need to manually download the weights of the networks from their repos.
+We provide the weights of DIFFNet to quickly test our method.
+Although for the rest of the networks all code is included, you need to manually download their weights.
 Once downloaded, place them in `SfM-TTR/sfmttr/models/{model_name}/weights/`.

 ## Data